Helping athletes achieve their dreams.

 For Steve Miller, the best thing about working for DICK’S Sporting Goods is that the company is committed to giving back to the community and doing what’s right.

 “Time and time again, DICK’S has stepped up to make a lasting impact in communities,” says Miller, Senior Vice President of Strategy, eCommerce & Analytics at DICK’S. “Through the DICK’S Sporting Goods Foundation, for example, DICK’S has provided over one million kids from under-resourced communities with the chance to play sports.
-DICK’S has also taken meaningful action to support girls and women in sports, advocate for common-sense gun reform, and be responsible stewards of the planet.
-This is a company with a huge heart, and that really unites us as a team and gives us purpose.”
+DICK’S has also taken meaningful action to support girls and women in sports, advocate for common-sense gun reform and be responsible stewards of the planet.
+This is a company with a huge heart and that really unites us as a team and gives us purpose.”

 Competing on omnichannel experiences

 DICK’S needs to understand what each athlete is passionate about, their skill level — from beginner to enthusiast — and their goals.
-Then, the company looks to tailor athlete recommendations both online and offline.
+Then, the company looks to tailor athlete recommendations both online and off-line.
 A new tennis player, for example, might see recommendations for beginner rackets, but as they become more skilled at the sport, they’ll start to see more advanced rackets and accessories appreciated by experienced players.

 “We will continue to provide high-quality, omnichannel experiences to athletes as we grow as a company,” says Miller.
-“Our customers expect that whether they’re shopping online or in-store, we remember what they like and give them personalized recommendations.”
+“Our customers expect that whether they’re shopping online or in-store, we remember what they like and give them personalised recommendations.”

-“We use Adobe Real-Time CDP to gain insights across channels to help us create unique and relevant audiences.”
+“We use Adobe Real-Time CDP to gain insights across channels to help us to create unique and relevant audiences.”